 As discussed in the last Learning blog, we have arguably seen during the Covid-19 crisis a greater interest from funders in the financial health; sustainability; fragility and resilience of the organisations they support.
 The question is could or should this endure?
 Once the decision has been made to fund/ support an impactful organisation delivering good work – could the burden of data reporting shift away from outcomes and impact?
 And instead towards how the organisation is able to thrive; adapt and learn?

-In Access’ next learning blog we’ll look at a recent piece of evaluation from our Enterprise Development Programme.
+In Access’ next learning blog we’ll look at a recent piece of evaluation from our Local Access Programme.
 Again to explore what lessons about learning we think will still ring true and endure in the recovery phase.